-If you have a soundbar and a projector, you may be wondering if you can connect them together.
-And even if you can, there’s another discussion to be had around whether or not you should.
+If you have a soundbar and projector, you may be wondering if you can connect them.
+And even though there are several methods to do so, there’s another discussion to be had about whether or not you should.

 Options for Connecting a Soundbar to a Projector

 Projectors usually aren’t ideal for handling advanced sound formats, often limited to basic audio output.
 Sometimes, however, it’s your only option.
 Take a look at the table below presenting 4 methods for connecting a soundbar to a projector and what is the method best for:

 |HDMI or HDMI ARC